nodejs/wiki-archive/Node.js-release-guide.md

 #### Setup your signing identity with Git

-Add the key ID to Git config to be able to sign tags by adding the following content to your `~/.gitconfig` file:
+Add the signing key ID (see "Signing keys" to know how to get a signing key) to Git's config to be able to sign tags by adding the following content to your `~/.gitconfig` file:

 ```
 [user]